apache/incubator-taverna-site/content/code/index.md

 A corresponding set of [automatic Jenkins builds for Apache Taverna](http://build.mygrid.org.uk/ci/view/incubator-taverna/) deploy to the
 [Apache Taverna Maven snapshot repository](http://repository.mygrid.org.uk/artifactory/incubator-snapshot-local/).
-Note that these builds and repository will soon move to Apache.org infrastructure.
+Note that these builds and repository are currently hosted outside of Apache, but will soon move to Apache.org infrastructure.

 This means that as a developer, you only need to build the repositories you are modifying, as the remaining modules will be retrieved from the Maven repository.
 You will however always need to build the product (command line or workbench) to incorporate your changes.

 ## Taverna Extras